 Chet’s band, Rich in Symbols, is an ensemble whose repertoire is informed by his love of the visual arts.
 The music for this group is composed as Chet visits museums and stands in front of his favorite works with blank manuscript paper.
 Later, the music and a projection of the work are presented simultaneously with live musicians in a concert setting.
-This group features Matthew Stevens on guitar, Zack Lober on bass and Eric Doob on drums.
+This group features Matthew Stevens and Rob Ritchie on guitars, Zack Lober on turntables and bass and Eric Doob on drums.

 Since 2014, he has also co-led the group, Riverside, with trumpeter, Dave Douglas.
 Their first album is comprised of original music from Doxas and Douglas as well as Jimmy Giuffre, their inspiration for the creation of this quartet.
 The band also features, Steve Swallow on bass and Chet’s brother, Jim Doxas on drums.
 Their latest album, released in the spring of 2017, features original compositions from its members as well as Carla Bley, the focus of this second recording.